winitzki/scall/tutorial/programming_dhall.md

        }
 ```

-We now define a new `Filterable` instance for `CList` and test that it does not truncate lists too soon:
+We now define a new `Filterable` evidence for `CList` and test that it does not truncate lists too soon:

 ```dhall
 let filterableCListEither : Filterable CList